ursatile/css4eng/203-boxes-and-borders.md

 ...so there's a newline and a tab between each `<div>` element.

 **Third**: percentages and rounding.
 Three elements with `width: 33%` adds up to a total width of `99%` - so we've got one percent of the total viewport width left to play with.
-On my system, as long as the viewport is over 812px wide, those two whitespaces are smaller than the 1% of available space, so nothing wraps... but if I shrink the viewport below 812px, it won't fit on one line any more, and the browser wraps it only multiple lines as it would with any other inline content.4340
+On my system, as long as the viewport is over 812px wide, those two whitespaces are smaller than the 1% of available space, so nothing wraps... but if I shrink the viewport below 812px, it won't fit on one line any more, and the browser wraps it only multiple lines as it would with any other inline content.
----

 So far, we've learned about the building blocks of the CSS language - selectors, properties, and values - and the tools and techniques we can use to inspect and manipulate those properties.

 Time to dive into how CSS actually works, and why.